The Dropbox and Google Drive options were retired and no longer work.

 - Create a .zip file of the published course.

 - Drag the .zip file to the Tempshare site.

 - Once the course is done uploading, you’ll get a shareable URL good which is good for 10 days.

 Note the TEMP part of the name.
 This is just a temporary option, but it works great for testing, QA and anything else you don’t need a longer-term option for.

 Google Drive Note that Google is planning to retire this function in August 2016 Google Drive is a great option that a lot of people have used to get their stuff online.
+I’ve written up the steps along with a how to video over on the Elearning Heroes community.
 1. From within the folder containing your published content, copy the characters after drive.google.com/#folders/ from the address bar as shown below.
 2. Then, to get the link you to use for sharing with others, paste those copied characters to the end of http://googledrive.com/host/

 While intended for developers and other coding pros, Github also has a pages feature which works really well for hosting web content and online courses that look like this: http://tmiket.github.io/

 It takes a bit of work navigating the initial setup process and “getting” how it all works but once your up and running this is a pretty good free option.

 Check out this nice guide to creating Github pages.

 See this post for instructions on how to use Google Cloud for hosting elearning courses and other web content.